-When lunchtime rolls around you can choose between a light lunch on the Aquavit Terrace or full menu service as well as a salad bar in the dining room.
-We ordered from the menu but the salad bar looked so good that we decided to have that tomorrow instead.
+When lunchtime rolls around, you can choose between a light lunch on the Aquavit Terrace or full menu service in the dining room that includes a salad bar.
+We ordered from the menu, but the salad bar looked so good that we decided to do salads tomorrow instead.

 Ria, the Maitre d’, is responsible for ensuring that all passengers on a special diet receive suitable dishes.
 Every morning she brings us the day’s menu and we select our lunch and dinner items in plenty of time for the chef to prepare.
 Judging from the sheet she was carrying it looked like there are quite a few people with dietary limitations.

-- Jewish Budapest, including a tour of Dohany Street Synagogue, the second-largest synagogue in the world
+- Jewish Budapest – the highlight is a tour of Dohany Street Synagogue, the second-largest synagogue in the world

-- Budapest Spa Experience, a few hours at one of Budapest’s therapeutic thermal springs
+- Budapest Spa Experience – enjoy a few hours at one of Budapest’s therapeutic thermal springs

-- Hungarian Horse Show, watching the legendary Hungarian cowboys display their famous horsemanship
+- Hungarian Horse Show – watch the legendary Hungarian cowboys display their famous horsemanship

-Our optional tour began with a 40-minute bus ride to Lazar Equestrian Park and a warning that It would be quite crowded because this weekend was a holiday, Children’s Day.
-Needless to say, there were kids everywhere.
+Our 40-minute bus ride to Lazar Equestrian Park came with a warning: Today was a holiday and It would be quite crowded.
+Moreover, it was Children’s Day and there would were kids everywhere.

-As we stepped off the bus we were welcomed us with a traditional biscuit and a glass of plum- or apple-flavored Hungarian brandy called palinka.
-We had a chance to see the stables and meet some of the Lipizzaner horses, then were escorted to the equestrian show, which was outstanding.
+Next, we were taken to the stables so we could meet some of the Lipizzaner horses, then were escorted to the equestrian show, which was outstanding.

-After the show we took a horse-and-carriage ride around the property and saw a museum that displayed some of the numerous awards that their Lipizzaner horses had won.
+After the show, we took a horse-and-carriage ride around the property.
+The highlight was a museum that displays some of the numerous awards that their Lipizzaner horses have won.

 I overheard someone say “I can see why evening cruises are such a popular attraction in Budapest.
 The view is remarkable.”
 Lit up, the city was aglow.